How Long Does the HIV Virus Linger on Your Toothbrush?

 Regular Toothbrush Replacement:

-Regardless of your HIV status, it’s crucial to replace your toothbrush every three to four months or sooner if the bristles are frayed.
+No matter your situation, it’s important to replace it every three to four months, or even sooner if the bristles start to fray.

 Proper Toothbrush Storage:

-Allow your toothbrush to air dry between uses.
-Avoid covering it as a moist environment can promote bacterial growth.
+Allow it to air dry between uses.
+Avoid covering it, as a moist environment can encourage bacterial growth.

 Individual Hygiene Items:

-While it’s not necessary to have separate toothbrushes, using individual oral care items like floss and tongue cleaners is a good practice.
+While it’s not a must to have separate items for brushing, using individual oral care products like floss and tongue cleaners is a great idea.

 Conclusion: